NaomiBreeze/NaomiBreeze/README.md

 - 👋 Hi, I’m @NaomiBreeze
 - 👀 I’m interested in particle physics, quantum mechanics, and programming.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on the programming for Exploding Bacon.
-- 😄 Pronouns: Anything is okay!
+- 😄 Pronouns: He / him
-- ⚡ Fun fact: uhhhhhhh I will add one later.

 <!---
 NaomiBreeze/NaomiBreeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.